hww/XiKeyboard/README.md

 ## Full Keymap

-If an element of a keymap is a char-table, it counts as holding bindings for all character events with no modifier element n is the binding for the character with code n.
+If an element of a key map is a char-table, it counts as holding bindings for all character events with no modifier element n is the binding for the character with code n.
 This is a compact way to record lots of bindings.
-A keymap with such a char-table is called a full keymap.
-Other keymaps are called sparse keymaps.
+A key map with such a char-table is called a full key-map.
+Other key-maps are called sparse key-maps.

-## Global Keymap
+## Global Key Map

-The default global keymap, can be used in most cases without creating additional keymaps.
+The default global key map, can be used in most cases without creating additional key-maps.

 ```C#
 var globalKeyMap = KeyMap.GlobalKeymap;